prof-rossetti/internet-technologies/notes/javascript/datatypes/numbers.md

 100 / 5
 ````

-Indicate order of operations by using parentheses:
+As usual, we can use parentheses to indicate order of operations:

 ```` js
 3 + 1 * 2 //> 5